wavesoft/dot-dom/docs/content/docs/install/create-website.md

 ---
-title: "Adding .dom in your website"
+title: "Website with Declarative DOM"
 type: docs
 weight: 2
 # bookFlatSection: false
 # bookShowToC: true
 ---

-# Adding .dom in your website
+# Creating a Website with Declarative DOM

-Use it according to your needs.
+In the most simple case, you can use `.dom` as an external library to your website and you can design your layout using the built-in [declarative DOM]({{< relref "declarative" >}}) syntax.

-The `.dom` library is quite agile and can be used either in existing websites, where you just want to add some interactivity, or in a modern single-page app.
+The `.dom` library is quite agile and can be used without any external dependencies, such as code transipler (eg babel), packagers (eg. webpack) or other pre-processing tools.
+In this page we are presenting this simplest use case.

 ---

 ## Boilerplate